Chris Addison

-Early life
+Early life and education

-Addison was born in Cardiff, Wales, to English parents and moved back with his parents to Worsley, Salford, England, when he was four.
-On the BBC Radio 4 programme Chain Reaction, he stated that he considers himself a middle class Mancunian.
+Christopher David Addison was born on 5 November 1971 in Cardiff, Wales, to English parents.
+The family moved to Worsley, Salford, England, when he was four.
+On the BBC Radio 4 programme Chain Reaction, he stated he considers himself a middle-class Mancunian.

 He was educated at Manchester Grammar School, an independent school for boys in Manchester.
 At MGS rather than playing cricket he played the game podex.
-This was followed by the University of Birmingham, where he studied English Literature with the original intent of becoming a theatre director.
+He then attended the University of Birmingham, where he studied English literature with the original intent of becoming a theatre director.
 After his directing plans did not work out, he drifted into comedy as an alternative creative outlet.

 Career

 Stand-up

-Addison's first solo show at the Edinburgh Festival Fringe was in 2003, for which he was nominated for Best Newcomer at the Perrier Awards.
+Addison's first solo show at the Edinburgh Festival Fringe was in 1998, for which he was nominated for Best Newcomer at the Perrier Awards.
 He continued to bring shows to the Fringe for several years, gaining two Perrier Award nominations – for his 2004 show Civilisation and 2005's Atomicity.

 In 2005 he won the City Life Comedian of the Year Award, a stand-up competition in the North West of England.